-This post is in partnership with Samsung.
+This post is in partnership with Samsung Frame TV.
 All ideas, opinions and excitement are my own.

 Can you find the television in this post?

 When we purchased our current home, we struggled to decide which of the two rooms would be the family room that we’d gather to watch tv.
 One was smaller, just off the entryway with bookcases, a fireplace and was adjacent to the kitchen.
-The other, a larger more removed space that lacked character, but would have been easier to hide that big black thing – aka the tv.
+The other was a larger, more removed space that lacked character, but would have been easier to hide that big black thing – aka the tv.

 We ultimately decided to sacrifice design for convenience and family togetherness, placing the big black screen over the fireplace off the entryway.
 We loved it – when it was on.
 The kids could decompress after school while I made dinner, but when we weren’t using it, it felt like it overpowered the entire room.